 Unsurprisingly, those who have a secure attachment style tend to fare best in romantic relationships.
-They report the highest relationship satisfaction, tend to deal with conflicts by engaging in constructive behaviors, listen to their partner’s point of view, and do a good job of managing their emotions.
+They report the highest relationship satisfaction and tend to deal with conflicts by engaging in constructive behaviors, listening to their partner’s point of view, and doing a good job of managing their emotions.
 These people also effectively support their partners both in times of distress and success.

 When it comes to relationship initiation, these people tend to interact more confidently with potential partners.
 They also engage in an appropriate amount of disclosure about themselves.
 When they break up from a relationship, they tend to experience fewer negative emotions, engage in less partner-blaming, and are more likely to turn to people for support.
 They also demonstrate a greater willingness to accept the loss and start dating sooner than some insecurely attached people.

 Those who experience attachment insecurity tend to report less relationship satisfaction.
 Those high on attachment anxiety tend to engage in conflict and do so in a destructive way that includes the use of criticism, blame, and trying to make the other feel guilty.

 When they engage in support, they can be over-helpful, and so the support can come across as smothering or overbearing.
 In terms of initiating relationships, these people can come across as very friendly and likable but can over-disclose too early in the relationship and may try to pursue the relationship at a fast pace.

 When it comes to breakups, they can find it hard to let go, experience a high degree of distress, and try different tactics to get back with their partner.